-A Licensed Acupuncturist and Chinese Medicine practitioner can prescribe specific herbs to balance the yin and yang of your body.
+A Licensed Acupuncturist and East Asian Medicine practitioner can prescribe specific herbs to balance the yin and yang of your body.
 Some common herbal formulas to support the yin include: Liu Wei Di Huang Wan, Zhi Bai Di Huang Wan, and Zuo Gui Wan.

 Drink mint, chamomile, lemon balm, hibiscus, rose hip and chrysanthemum teas, hot or cooled.
 Green and white tea are also cooling, but avoid these if you have anxiety or insomnia since they contain caffeine.
-You can add cucumber, mint and lemon slices to water for a refreshing drink.
+You can add cucumber, mint and lemon slices to water for a refreshing, cooling drink.